AdobeDocs/experience-manager-64.en/help/sites/administering/using/rich-text-editor.md

 >[!NOTE]
 >
->The [Core Components text component](https://helpx.adobe.com/experience-manager/core-components/using/text.html) allows template editors to configure many RTE plugins in a GUI, eliminating the need for technical configuration.
+>The [Core Components text component](https://helpx.adobe.com/experience-manager/core-components/using/text.html) allows template editors to configure many RTE plug-ins in the user interface as content policies, eliminating the need for technical configuration.
+Content policies can work with RTE user interface configurations as described.
+For more information, see the [RTE user interface settings and content polices](/sites/administering/using/rich-text-editor.html?cq_ck=1551276796788#rtecontentpolicies), [Create page templates](../../../sites/authoring/using/templates.md), and the [Core Components developer documentation](https://helpx.adobe.com/experience-manager/core-components/using/developing.html).
->
->For more information, see [Creating Page Templates](../../../sites/authoring/using/templates.md) and the [Core Components developer documentation](https://helpx.adobe.com/experience-manager/core-components/using/developing.html).

 >[!NOTE]
 >